-Check out my other rocky road recipes – the more traditional easy rocky road recipe and the caramel lovers treat, caramel white chocolate rocky road.
+While you’re here, check out my other rocky road recipes — the more traditional easy rocky road recipe, the caramel lovers treat caramel white chocolate rocky road, and this special, candy-filled Malteser rocky road.

 - Portable and perfect for gifting too